 Tucson, Ariz. – The National Weather Service’s Tucson bureau is never closed.
 At least two meteorologists are on duty at all times, even on holidays.

-On the day of my visit, three meteorologists tracked storm cells on multiple radar displays.
+When I visited, three meteorologists tracked storm cells on multiple radar displays.
 Others checked incoming rain gauges and fielded calls from weather spotters.

 Listen to the story: